AbidHasanChowdhuryOvi/Data-Analytics-Portfolio/Power-BI/Power Pizza Sales Dashboard/README.md

    - Hover over charts for detailed tooltips
    - Toggle between **Total Revenue**, **Total Order**, and **Total Pizza Sold** using the KPI parameter buttons at the top

----

-## 📧 Contact

-For questions, feedback, or collaboration opportunities, feel free to reach out!

----

-*Built with ❤️ using Power BI and DAX.*